jpmhouston/Batch-Clipboard/README.md

 - open the tab "Build Settings"
 - find "Swift Compiler - Custom Flags"
-- on the Debug line click, wait, click again (like editing names in the Finder) to edit and remove `ALLOW_SPARKLE_UPDATES`, ie. changing `CLEEPP ALLOW_SPARKLE_UPDATES DEBUG` to `CLEEPP DEBUG` (optionally remove it from the Release line as well)
+- on the Debug line click, wait, click again (like editing names in the Finder) to edit and remove `ALLOW_SPARKLE_UPDATES` (optionally remove it from the Release line as well)

-_Also note: the scheme "Cleepp (App Store)" builds essentially the same app but with mentions of bonus features and in-app purchases in the Intro window, and an added Settings panel for making those in-app purchases but which won't work in a ad-hoc local build._
+_Also note: the scheme "Batch Clipboard (MAS)" builds essentially the same app but with mentions of bonus features and in-app purchases in the Intro window, and an added Settings panel for making those in-app purchases but which won't work in an ad-hoc local build._

 Alternately build from the command line instead of the Xcode app.
 In a terminal window, cd into the source directory and:

-    xcodebuild clean build analyze -scheme Cleepp -configuration Release -derivedDataPath . ls "./Build/Products/Release/Batch Clipboard.app" # copy this to /Applications
+    xcodebuild clean build analyze -scheme "Batch Clipboard" -configuration Release -derivedDataPath . ls "./Build/Products/Release/Batch Clipboard.app" # copy this to /Applications
     # to copy the app in the Finder reveal it using: open "./Build/Products/Release/"
     # feel free to use a derivedDataPath other than ".", then find the "Build" directory there

-### Organization
+### About the Source Code, Organization etc

+The project started as a fork of the open source clipboard manager [Maccy](https://maccy.app), originally in the repo [Cleepp](https://github.com/jpmhouston/Cleepp) (the working name during the app's development).

-For a time I was trying to keep in sync with Maccy so I could merge over bug fixes, and so kept the same file structure, project file, and build targets.
+With that repo I was trying to keep in sync with Maccy so I could merge over bug fixes, and so kept the same file structure, project file, and build targets.
-I just added on top of (or more correctly in parallel to) those existing files and targets.
-I was hoping to keep the original source buildable so that I could continue to run Maccy's unit tests, however I don't know if that's worked, at this point I haven't been running them.
+I was also hoping to keep the original source buildable so that I could continue to run Maccy's unit tests.
+It had a confusing second hierachy of files, in some cases overriding the original, and others leveraging and extending them.

-Source files for the business logic (History group, Clipboard.swift, CoreDataManager.swift) used by Batch Clipboard targets and others with minor changes remain in the Maccy directory.
-Those minor change are isolated with `#if CLEEPP`.

-For major additions and customizations to Maccy, I have a peer of the Maccy source folder, Cleepp, with a parallel hierarchy.
-For example Menu.swift is completely replaced by a source file with the same name in the Cleepp hiearchy, however Maccy/Menu/MenuController.swift and some other parts of Maccy/Menu are used almost as-is.

-Another way I've overriden Maccy that might be confusing is in the Maccy singleton object, containing central logic and some global state.
-This file is used by Cleepp with some ifdef'ed alterations, but also I've made extensions to it in the Cleepp source hiearchy.
-The somewhat confusing thing I've done is added a typealias for the Maccy class named Cleepp.
-So where you see extensions and references to the Cleepp object, and files named Cleepp+blah.swift, this is the same Maccy singleton.
+I was also considering maintaining Maccy's localizations, however after replacing or discarding much of the user interface, this turned out to not be feasible.
+For the time being the app contains only English UI.
+I will restart the app's localization sometime in the future,

+Also, being a fork, I was unable to provide it as a homebrew cask except within a custom tap.

-Upstream Maccy has now changed significantly since early 2024, and so keeping in sync is now a bit of a lost cause.
-Future iterations of this app is likely to change this organization completely and make it a more straightforward project and source file hierarchy.
+Upstream Maccy however changed significantly since early 2024, and so keeping that fork in sync became a lost cause.
+This new repo is a refactor of that original fork repo, renaming and simplifying many components.

 ### Thank you & Acknowledgements